 Ads are okay to earn a few dollars every day.
 But you need to have a lot of visitors on your site if you dream to earn a few hundred dollars every day.
 A decent income from ads would require you to have at least a million users on your site every month, which is not that easy as it sounds like.
 You need to grow your blog like your baby.
 Post awesome content, link to other sites, actively involve yourself in the groups and keeps looking for ways to grow traffic.

 A user goes away from your site when he clicks on an ad.
 Which means that you are losing a user for just a few cents or maybe a dollar.
 A user that might have clicked on a few other pages or bought a product or service from your affiliate link on your blog goes away when he clicks on the ad.

 1. Require only targeted users

-2. Can grow income four fold
+2. Can grow income fourfold

 Affiliate products that give high or recurring commissions can result in four-fold income.
-With few thousand visitors on your email list and recommending great products to your users can help you earn good amount of $$$ every month.
+With a few thousand visitors on your email list and recommending great products to your users can help you earn a good amount of $$$ every month.

-3. Works like a charm in email, newsletters and social media
+3. Works like a charm in email, newsletters, and social media

-Cloaking links with your own affiliate links is powerful way of earning income.
+Cloaking links with your own affiliate links is a powerful way of earning income.
 Most merchants allow their link to be used in emails ad newsletters.
 Amazon, for example, does not allow this.
 As they say, money is in your email list.
 People use this form of marketing to earn the most.
-Also, you can use your own links to recommend products on Facebook, Twitter and Pinterest.
+Also, you can use your own links to recommend products on Facebook, Twitter, and Pinterest.

 4. Yield high RPM